 Coal has a bad rep these days.
 Once those little black nuggets represented a community and way of life.
 But following the closure of most of England and Wales' deep-pit mines after the miner's strike of 1984-85, the detrimental affects of burning the fuel came more under discussion and it's generally agreed now that burning it is very, very bad for the environment.
 Largely gone are the days when social justice activists stood hand-in-hand in solidarity with striking miners, putting two fingers up to Margaret Thatcher.
-Now a more common sight is activists trying to stop the mining and burning of coal: shutting down coal fuelled power stations, blocking the trains that shuttle the stuff around the country and on Monday they shut down one of the last remaining UK mines.
+Now a more common sight is activists trying to stop the mining and burning of coal, shutting down coal-fueled power stations and blocking the trains that shuttle the stuff around the country.
+On Monday they shut down one of the last remaining UK mines.

 Soon, we'd worked that out and were on our way down, running crouched, as though crouching behind zero cover would somehow help us elude detection by the mine's security guards.

-Once into the deep part of the mine, the activists started searching for their target: coal-excavators, the massive 50-tonne machines that scrape coal out of the earth; after walking for about two kilometres, they found one.
+Once into the deep part of the mine, the activists started searching for their target: coal excavators, the massive 50-ton machines that scrape coal out of the earth; after walking for about two miles, they found one.

 These machines mine coal on an industrial level; just a few of them have a daily output equivalent to thousands of human miners, putting the humble pick-axe to shame.
-Environmentalist website, DeSmog UK, estimates that Ridley's land contains upwards of 8.3 million tonnes of coal with a market value of over £300 million.
+Environmentalist website DeSmog UK estimates that Ridley's land contains upwards of 8.3 million tons of coal with a market value of over £300 million [$460 million].
 These machines get it out of the ground as fast as possible.

 The activists quickly clambered onboard, threw a banner over the edge and proceeded to lock themselves to the machine's railings with D-locks around their necks.